 It is worth getting your tape measure and measuring the vertical size of your lettering.
 If it does not conform I would advise contacting your local boat names or sticker/sign writer and organizing the correct size.
 Nothing ends a day on the water worse than fine over a trivial compliance issue.

-Presently, MSQ is doing a review on whether their is any real demand by local enforcement authorities and the public for the continuing of printing the annual hull labels.
-Hopefully they will be made redundant like vehicles and save tax payer funds on the efforts and costs associated with printing and logistics.
+After consultation with the industry and boating public, MSQ is no longer printing annual hull labels.
+Hopefully this will save tax payer funds on the efforts and costs associated with printing and logistics.